MonAmiral/PlayerDogModel/README.md

 ## Credits:
 - Based on DarnHyena's LethalCreatures mod, which is based on code by Zoomy: https://github.com/DarnHyena/LethalCreatures
 - Originated from a design by EndlessForebode: https://twitter.com/UslurpArt/status/1724137874717573268
+- LC_API 3.2 fix by juanjp600.
+Thank you very much!

 ![](https://pbs.twimg.com/media/F-1eD_IWYAAwKmh.jpg)